 The lunchroom space of Deshima is warm, inviting and cozy.
 Clean and modern decor accent the fresh and healthy vibes.
 The lunchroom serves both hot and cold food and beverages.
 They have daily warm lunch and soup specials, as well as yummy things like tempeh sandwiches, seitan rolls, shiitake sushi, a salad bar and more.

 And they have a very decent selection of treats!
 You'll find an assortment of freshly made cakes, pies, cookies, muffins and pudding on display.

 On a very cold blustery day in Amsterdam, I stopped in for a hot cup of tea and deliciously chewy oatmeal cookie and it was heavenly perfection!

 Eat in the dining room, call in for take-away, or get home delivery - by bike, of course!

 Downstairs from the lunchroom is the shop.
 It doesn't look that big from the street, but wow it's impressive when you get in!
-They actually supply over 1500 organic food products.
-The shop has a great assortment of everything from fresh produce to grains to pasta to beans, nuts, seaweeds, and more.
+They actually supply over 1500 organic food products - a great assortment of everything from fresh produce to grains to pasta to beans, nuts, seaweeds, and more.
 Also has tons of information and books on macrobiotic food.
 Kitchenware and gadgets, too!
 Stop in to shop in person, order online and pick it up, or have it delivered.

 Upstairs, when not a dining room during lunchtime, various cooking courses are offered.
 They have topics like Traditional Japanese Macrobiotic Cuisine, Festive Cooking, Summer Cooking, and more, where you can learn about macrobiotic food and cooking practices.